Summer Session II 2023 Credit Course Offerings

 - Prerequisites

-- Successful completion of at least twenty-one (21) credit hours in Emergency Management (PUBS), Fire Science (FRSC), and Management (MGMT) or permission of the Business Studies Department and a GPA of 2.5 earned at Bucks County Community College
+- Successful completion of at least twenty-one (21) credit hours in Emergency Management (PUBS), Fire Science (FRSC), and Management (MGMT) or permission of the Department of Business, Innovation, and Legal Studies and a GPA of 2.5 earned at Bucks County Community College

 Section | Delivery | Dates / Times / Locations | Instructor |